+'''

+CustomerQuery.Close;

-CustomerQuery.Close; if not (CustomerQuery.Prepared) then CustomerQuery.Prepare; CustomerQuery.Open; Unpreparing a query to release resources
+if not (CustomerQuery.Prepared) then

+CustomerQuery.Prepare;

+CustomerQuery.Open;

+'''

 This example checks the query component's Prepared property to determine if a query is already prepared.
 Prepared is a Boolean value that is True if a query is already prepared.
 If the query is not already prepared, the example calls the Prepare method before calling Open.